-Adolescents at risk of social exclusion at school took part in various creative art interventions in a museum setting.
-These aimed to offer them an opportunity for self-exploration and expression.
-After a few weeks in this process, and while experimenting with different art forms in the safe space of the museum, the young people had the group experience of constructing a new self-identity and sense-of self, which highly influenced their feeling of belonging, communication and abilities to negotiate their current social crises [9].
+Adolescents at risk of social exclusion at school took part in a creative art programme aimed at supporting their re-engagement in education.
+After a few weeks in this process, and while experimenting with different art forms, the young people had the experience of constructing a new self-identity, which positively influenced their attitude and ways of relating with their social context [9].